pypa/gh-action-pypi-publish/README.md

 project's specific needs.

-For example, you could implement a parallel workflow that pushes every commit to Test PyPI or your own index server, like `devpi`.
+For example, you could implement a parallel workflow that pushes every commit to TestPyPI or your own index server, like `devpi`.
 For this, you'd need to (1) specify a custom `repository_url` value and (2) generate a unique version number for each upload so that they'd not create a conflict.